 The Association makes an annual award or awards for the best publication(s) of the year in the field of citizenship education and identity related to children and young people that has been written by a CiCea members.
 The Awards identify and promote excellence in publication in the field and to commend the quality of publication by members of the Association.

 Publications submitted must be published in the year, and must be either authored or co-authored by a member or members of the Association, and be in either print or e-format, as a journal article, book, chapter, or any other form of publication.
 The first awards were made for publications that appeared in 2010.

 Nominations must be made on the form below, by any member of the Association, including the authors of the nominated work.
 An anonymised version of the work submitted must be submitted in an electronic copy format.
-The deadline for nominations for 2019 is now closed.
-All submissions were received by May 4th, 2020, and sent electronically to ciceassociation @ gmail . com, to be reviewed.
+The deadline for nominations for 2020 is now open.
+All submissions must be received by June 12th, 2021, and sent electronically to ciceassociation @ gmail . com, to be reviewed.